 FORM M NIGERIA: SHORT HISTORY

-Never mind, here are some history of electronic Form M, what I refer to as bits and pieces of Form M. if you are someone who like to know the background and some theories behind a practice, then this is for you, otherwise if you are my kind of person, skip and move-one to the main reason why we are here-how to open a Form M.
+Never mind, here are some history of electronic Form M, what I refer to as bits and pieces of Form M. if you are someone who like to know the background and some theories behind a practice, then this is for you.
+Otherwise, if you are my kind of person, skip and move-on to the main reason why we are here – how to open a Form M.

 - Initiation and Approval of Form M is now on Trade Portal